Exitron: Discovery

 A previous study had looked at alternative splicing in Rockcress (Arabidopsis) plants and pinpointed characteristics of retained introns in sequences.
 They had a subset of what they called "cryptic introns" that did not contain stop codons and are now deemed exitrons.
 The same researchers conducted further studies on their newly discovered exitrons and found 1002 exitrons in 892 Rockcress genes, a flowering plant that has been used to model exitrons.
 Although they were discovered in plants, exitrons have also been found in other metazoan species and humans as well.
+A recent comprehensive analysis of exitron splicing in 33 cancer types highlighted the abundance and impact of exitrons in human cancers.
+This study revealed exitron splicing disrupts functional protein domains, causing cancer driver effects and introducing a new potential source of neoantigens.

 Distinguishing these regions from typical introns

-Transcripts with exitrons in their sequences can be distinguished from those with retained introns in three ways.
-First, transcripts containing exitrons are transported out of the nucleus to be translated, whereas those containing introns are identified as incompletely processed and are kept in the nucleus where they cannot be translated.
-Second, only transcripts with exitrons of lengths not divisible by three have the potential to incorporate premature termination sequences, while sequences with introns normally result in premature termination.
-Third, exitron transcripts are usually the major isoform, but those with introns are only present in small amounts.
+Transcripts with exitrons in their sequences can be distinguished from those with retained introns in several ways: (1) transcripts containing exitrons are transported out of the nucleus to be translated, whereas those containing introns are identified as incompletely processed and are kept in the nucleus where they cannot be translated.
+(2) only transcripts with exitrons of lengths not divisible by three have the potential to incorporate premature termination sequences, while sequences with introns normally result in premature termination.
+Thus, frameshifting exitron events were more likely to evade nonsense-mediated decay (NMD) than intron retentions.
+(3) exitron transcripts are usually the major isoforms, but those with introns are only present in small amounts.
+(4) exitrons had distinct cis-acting features such as weak 5′ and 3′ splice sites, high GC content, and short length compared to retained introns.